Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic

 \subsection{Classroom Interventions}

-The potential interventions that the University could take included requiring masking, improving ventilation, increasing social distancing, and assigning seats randomly in classrooms, all of which faced implementation difficulties.
-Requiring masks in classrooms was the easiest intervention to execute.
-Assigning seats randomly would randomly assign students to seats once at the beginning of the semester and require them to sit in their assigned seats throughout the semester.
-This would reduce the chance that unvaccinated students, who have higher susceptibility and transmissibility when infected, would sit together in groups.
-To implement randomly assigned seats, seating charts would need to be planned in advance for each class.
-Increasing social distancing in classrooms would reduce classroom capacity and limit the number of in-person courses offered.
+The University considered a set of potential interventions to improve classroom safety that included requiring masking, improving ventilation, increasing social distancing, and assigning seats randomly in classrooms.
+These interventions faced varying implementation difficulties (Table~\ref{tab:interventiondifficulty_table_2}).
+For example, requiring masking was the easiest intervention to execute since the requirement could be enacted impromptu by the administration.
+Assigning seats randomly required advance planning to develop seating plans before the start of the semester.
+These randomized seating plans reduce the chance that unvaccinated students, who have higher susceptibility and transmissibility when infected, sit together in groups.
+It was even more difficult to increase social distancing since doing so reduces classroom capacity and limits the number of in-person courses offered.
 Classes would also need to meet at inconvenient times (late night or early mornings) to accommodate reduced classroom capacity.
 Finally, increasing ventilation in classrooms was the most difficult intervention to implement, due to the cost of retrofitting all classrooms with HVAC equipment.
 Such improvements were only made in Summer 2020 for the largest classrooms at the University (classrooms with more than 100 seats that were used for socially-distanced instruction in Fall 2020 and Spring 2021).

-In Appendix Section A2, we describe how we modeled classroom interventions to estimate their efficacy before the start of the semester.
+In Appendix A2, we describe how we modeled classroom interventions to estimate their efficacy before the start of the semester.
 This analysis informed the university on interventions needed to ensure safety.